 flyer_final_small

 • Voltaire is confirmed.
 You may resume breathing.
-(And V, if you’re an fan, we would LOVE to have you MC a few contests for us.
+(And V, if you’re an MMO fan, we would LOVE to have you MC a few contests for us.
 Otherwise, *I* might have to do it again this year.)

 • We have re-added Champions Online.
 (No Cryptic, but I think you guys will like this…)

 We are co-hosting a very special panel with the Space track this year.
 It seems that NASA did some work on an MMO in the recent past, and even got to the point where they brought in Timothy Zahn to help with the game design.
-Since we just happen to have Les Johnson from NASA and Mr. Zahn at this year, we thought it might be a neat idea to discuss the MMO that might have been.
+Since we just happen to have Les Johnson from NASA and Mr. Zahn at Dragon*Con this year, we thought it might be a neat idea to discuss the MMO that might have been.

 Our Snark Cast is officially on hiatus until my lovely and talented co-host returns from E3 and recovers sufficiently to put up with me once again.